polarOS/legal/README.md

-# legal
+# PolarOS Legal

-Policies of polarOS accessable anywhere through github now.
+This repository covers the legal policies for PolarOS.
+We have currently included:
+- Terms of Service
+- Privacy Policy
+- License

+###### *last updated: 12/28/2021*